amariasm/Getting-and-Cleaning-Data/README.md

      In "join" are assigned to the corresponding labels: Subject, activities, and the different variables mean and std.

-     Exported in the working directory in the text file: merged_data2.txt.
+     Exported in the working directory in the text file: DataJoin.txt.

   3.5 From the data set in step 3.4 creates a second, independent data set with the average of each variable for each activity       and each subject.

      By a loop with three indices "r-row"," a-activity" and "s-subject" we extracted an independent tidy data set, with the information required.
-     Exported in the working directory in the text file: data_averages2.txt
+     Exported in the working directory in the text file: DataResult.txt